an exciting new initiative for Raystede

 What is Project Terrapin?

 When terrapins first arrive at Raystede, they are usually in poor health.
 They will be monitored and cared for until they are strong enough to be released into our indoor training pools.
 They are likely to still be quite weak with poor muscle strength so this will give them the chance to build up their health.
 Once we believe they have gained enough strength to live outside, they will be released into our soft release pond and ultimately the main lake.
-The lake has capacity for around 300 terrapins and there will be a beach for them to bask on.
+The lake has capacity for around 300 terrapins and there is a beach for them to bask on.

 What is Project Terrapin?

 When terrapins first arrive at Raystede, they are usually in poor health.
 They will be monitored and cared for until they are strong enough to be released into our indoor training pools.
 They are likely to still be quite weak with poor muscle strength so this will give them the chance to build up their health.
 Once we believe they have gained enough strength to live outside, they will be released into our soft release pond and ultimately the main lake.
-The lake has capacity for around 300 terrapins and there will be a beach for them to bask on.
+The lake has capacity for around 300 terrapins and there is a beach for them to bask on.

 Visiting Raystede